According to Newton's First and Second Laws, which of the fol... | Study Prep in Pearson+

 Master Intro to Forces & Newton's Second Law with a bite sized video explanation from PatrickStart learning

-Which of the following best describes how Newton's law of inertia explains the motion of objects?
+According to Newton's Second Law, if several objects all have the same mass () and different net forces () are applied to each, which statement is true about their accelerations ()?

-According to Newton's First and Second Laws, to determine a safe speed to travel around a curve of radius with a coefficient of static friction between the tires and the road, which of the following equations should be used?
+According to Newton's First Law, when an object is in motion and no net external force acts on it, what will happen to its motion?

-According to Newton's First and Second Laws, which of the following best describes the proper procedure to lift an object safely and efficiently?
+Which of the following best describes an unbalanced force according to Newton's First and Second Laws?

 Newton's First & Second Laws practice set